mattermost/mattermost-plugin-jira/README.md

 - Notifications for 10+ issue events from Jira to Mattermost with full JQL support, using webhooks.
 This includes notifications for the following events: issue created; issue transitioned to “Reopened”, “In Progress”, "Submitted" or “Resolved”; issue deleted or closed; comments created, updated or deleted; assignee, title, description, priority, sprint or rank updated; attachments or labels added; attachments or labels removed
 - Create Jira issues via Mattermost UI (Desktop App and browser only)
-- Scan posts for Jira issue references, and automatically add them as comments in Jira.
-(Note: This functionality will likely be removed when v2.0 is released)
-- Send direct messages for Jira at-mentions and issue assignments (Note: This functionality may be removed when v2.0 is released)
 - Slash commands for
   - `/jira connect` - Connect to a Jira project and subscribe to events.
   - `/jira disconnect` - Disconnect from a Jira project and subscribe from events.